Mouth (Merril Bainbridge song): Chart performance

 The "Mouth" single was first released in Australia in October 1994 but disappeared quickly due to lack of interest and airplay, charting outside the top 100.
 The song was repackaged and reissued in 1995 and with the help of airplay and more promotion it became the biggest song of her career.
 The single belatedly entered the Australian ARIA top 100 in March 1995 at number 60, and during its ninth week on the chart, it reached the number-one position and stayed there for six consecutive weeks.
 By doing so, Bainbridge became the first Australian woman to top her native country's chart with a self-penned debut single.
 "Mouth" spent a total of 26 weeks in the charts, was the fourth-highest-selling single for 1995, and was accredited platinum by ARIA.
 The song was nominated for seven ARIA Awards in 1995 but failed to win any.

-The song was released in the United States in 1996 and debuted on the Billboard Hot 100 at number 67, eventually peaking at number four.
+In the United States, "Mouth" debuted on the Billboard Hot 100 at number 67, eventually peaking at number four.
 Success in the American music industry was, and still is, a relatively rare occurrence for Australian artists and the success of "Mouth" in the US gave Bainbridge superstar status in her home country for a period.
 Ross Fraser stated that he thought she would have had more chance of success in Europe and what happened in the US came as a surprise.
 The song spent a total of thirty weeks in the US charts and was the 37th-highest-selling single for 1996.
 It was accredited gold by RIAA selling 600,000 copies around the US.
 After the success of the song, Bainbridge toured the US and during that tour she played at Madison Square Garden in New York City with Sheryl Crow.
 The song did not enjoy the same success in the UK, peaking at 51 in the charts during its eight-week run in the top 200.
-The song also went top five in Japan, Hong Kong and the Philippines.
+The song also entered the top five in Japan, Hong Kong and the Philippines.

+In 1998, the song was covered by Taiwanese pop singer Nisa with new Mandarin-language lyrics under the title "Wǒ xiǎng yào kuàilè".